Protect your Android against spyware with Avast One

-Spyware is malicious spying software that can infiltrate the deep recesses of your Android device.
+Spyware is malicious spying software that burrows deep into your Android device.
 Getting spyware on your Android means you could be sending your username, password, and credit card info directly to cybercriminals.
-Learn how to detect and remove spyware on Android manually or get comprehensive protection for your device with our mobile security software tool.
+Learn how to detect and remove spyware on Android, and get comprehensive malware and virus protection for your device with Avast One.

 Unexplained slowdowns or crashes.
 Apps take longer to load, your OS seems buggy, apps freeze, or your phone seems slower in general.